EmmanuelConrardy/EmmanuelConrardy.github.io/enhancing-leadership-skills-for-organizational-success/index.md

 - Theory of Constraints.
 - Eisenhower Decision Matrix

-### Type 1 and Type 2 decisions
+### Type 1 and Type 2 Decisions

 When faced with decision fatigue:

-- Type 1 decisions are difficult or impossible to reverse.
-They represent a large amount of risk.
-You should invest in a thorough decision making process and proceed carefully.
+- **Type 1 decisions** are *difficult or impossible to reverse*.
+  - They carry a significant amount of risk.
+A thorough decision-making process should be invested in, and proceed with caution.
+- **Type 2 decisions** are *reversible*.
-- Type 2 decisions are reversible.
-If they don’t work out, you can always go back or quickly adjust course.
+  - If they don’t work out, you can always revert or quickly adjust your course.

-### Type 1 and Type 2 decisions - example
+### Type 1 and Type 2 Decisions - Life Example

 - Type 1: "Should I marry this person?"
 - Type 2: "Should we cook rice or pasta tonight?"

-### Type 1 and Type 2 decisions - software engineering example
+### Type 1 and Type 2 Decisions - Software Engineering Example

 - Type 1: "Which technology stack should we use: Python or C++?"
 - Type 2: "Should we indent with tabs or spaces?"

 ### Theory of Constraints

-When the workflow is disrupted:
+When workflow is disrupted:

-> The Theory of Constraints (TOC) posits that every system has a bottleneck that limits its overall performance.
+> The Theory of Constraints (TOC) suggests that every system has a bottleneck that limits its overall performance.

 > Addressing areas other than the bottleneck won’t significantly improve the system's output.

-### Bottleneck example
+### Bottleneck Example

-> Randy: "What are the topics, we should work on next weeks ?"
+> Randy: "What topics should we work on in the next weeks?"

-> Evan: "I got this, I'll share the topics asap, I just need more time to fix this production issue first"
+> Evan: "I've got this.
+I'll share the topics ASAP.
+I just need more time to fix this production issue first."

-### Bottleneck example - identification
+### Bottleneck Example - Identification

-    Preparing the technical specification <- constraint
+    Preparing the technical specification <- bottleneck/constraint
     Sprint planning
     Coding
     Code review
     Testing
-    Deployment into the production
+    Deployment into production
     Collecting feedback and data

-### Bottleneck example - resolution
+### Bottleneck Example - Resolution

 > Randy: "I'll handle the production issue.
 You can focus on preparing our technical specifications."